Making mobile apps look better - theme and colours

 #FFFFFF

-TL:DR – The colours in mobile apps can look good if you pay attention to themes and colour choices.
-I like to use tools to help me visualise the app colours and this article shows how.
+TL:DR – The colours in a mobile app can look polished if you pay attention to themes and colour choices.
+Modern tools make it easier than ever to generate a full Material 3 colour scheme from your brand colour, and this article shows how.

 Making apps look good with colour